wihl/Timberwolf/README.txt

 ### Running the tests

-Before submitting a patch for approval, you should run the tests with:
+Before submitting a pull request for approval, you should run the tests with:
     mvn test

 There are a number of integrated tests that you can also run if you'd like, but they are ignored by default.
-In order to run the integrated tests, you must have a working instance of hbase and exchange to test against.
-And then you must create the file {project}/testing.properties that specifies the following properties:
+In order to run the integrated tests, you must have a working instance of HBase test against.
+And then you must create the file {project}/testing.properties that specifies the following

-* *ZooKeeperQuorum*: This must specify the machine hosting your zookeeper instance.
-* *ZooKeeperClientPort*= This specifies the port your zookeeper instance is listening on.
-* *ExchangeURI* = This specifies the exchange web service you intend to hit.
-  It will most like end with ".../ews/exchange.asmx"
+properties:

+* *ZooKeeperQuorum*
+* *ZooKeeperClientPort*

+There are additional integrated tests which also require a working instance of Microsoft Exchange.
+Those tests will require these additional properties:

+* *ExchangeURI*
-* *LdapDomain* = This specifies the domain you're testing on.
+* *LdapDomain*
-* *LdapConfigEntry* = This specifies your jaas login configuration entry you intend to use for testing.
-Likely, you can use the same configuration you use for runtime, which is "Timberwolf".
+* *LdapConfigEntry*

 "testing.properties.example" is a sample file you can use to get you started.
+It also contains information about what each property means.
 Just rename the properties appropriately and rename the file to "testing.properties".
-All of these properties directly correspond to command line arguments that Timberwolf accepts.
+All of these properties directly correspond to command line arguments that Timberwolf accepts (except for LdapConfigEntry).

-Although the integrated tests run against exchange and hbase, they will not effect any existing data nor will they leave any testing data in hbase.
+Timberwolf runs integrated tests by creating a temporary table in HBase to test against and then deleting it once the tests are complete.
+The tests will not remove any existing data from HBase, nor will they leave any testing data behind.